ab1COMPT220/lab-2-bootstrap/README.md

 # lab-2-bootstrap

-Scroll down to see the Marist logo and github redirect link (hover over Marist logo)
+Need to scroll down to see the Marist logo (top left).
+Changed the (Github) button from orange to royal blue, as well as the line under my name.